 His fiction has been translated into some twenty-four languages.

 For further reading: 'Perburuan 1950 and Keluarga Gerilya 1950' by Pramoedya Ananta Toer and Benedict Anderson, in Indonesia, No. 36 (Oct., 1983); Language and Power: Exploring Political Cultures in Indonesia by Benedict Anderson (1990); Pramoewdya Ananta Toer by A. Teeuw (1993); Pramoewdya Ananta Toer 70 Tahun, ed.
-Bob Hering (1995); Encyclopedia of World Literature in the 20th Century, Vol. 4, ed.
-Steven R. Serafin (1999); Figures of Criminality in Indonesia, the Philippines, and Colonial Vietnam, ed. by Vicente L. Rafael (1999); Engineers of Happy Land: Technology and Nationalism in a Colony by Rudolf Mrázek (2002); Exile: Pramoedya Ananta Toer in Conversation with Andre Vltchek and Rossie Indira, edited by Nagesh Rao (2006); Of Self and Injustice: Autobiography and Repression in Modern Indonesia by C. W. Watson (2006); Pramoedya Postcolonially: (Re-)Viewing History, Gender and Identity in the Buru Tetralogy by Razif Bahari (2007); The Long Space: Transnationalism and Postcolonial Form by Peter Hitchcock (2009); 'Translation and Literary Mimesis: The Case of Nobel Nominee Pramoedya Ananta Toer' by Elisabet Titik Murtisari, in Literature as Translation / Translation as Literature, ed. by Christopher Conti, James Gourley (2014).
+Bob Hering (1995); Identity in Asian Literature, edited by Lisbeth Littrup (1996); Figures of Criminality in Indonesia, the Philippines, and Colonial Vietnam, ed. by Vicente L. Rafael (1999); Engineers of Happy Land: Technology and Nationalism in a Colony by Rudolf Mrázek (2002); Exile: Pramoedya Ananta Toer in Conversation with Andre Vltchek and Rossie Indira, edited by Nagesh Rao (2006); Of Self and Injustice: Autobiography and Repression in Modern Indonesia by C. W. Watson (2006); Pramoedya Postcolonially: (Re-)Viewing History, Gender and Identity in the Buru Tetralogy by Razif Bahari (2007); The Long Space: Transnationalism and Postcolonial Form by Peter Hitchcock (2009); The Passage of Literature: Genealogies of Modernism in Conrad, Rhys, and Pramoedya by Christopher GoGwilt (2011); 'Translation and Literary Mimesis: The Case of Nobel Nominee Pramoedya Ananta Toer' by Elisabet Titik Murtisari, in Literature as Translation / Translation as Literature, ed. by Christopher Conti, James Gourley (2014).
 See also: Multatuli, a 19th-century Dutch administrator who wrote against colonialism.
 Note: In an article from April 2001 Pramoedya Anata Toer argued, that if the younger generation do not rise into power, it is possible that Indonesia will break up.
 According to the writer, President Abdurrahman Wahid, a leader without visions, has failed to bring peace in the country.